Battle of Kapyong: Night battle

 By dawn, it was clear that the PVA had succeeded in penetrating the perimeter through a gap between the 3 RAR platoons, and they began to engage them with machine guns from a defilade position covered from fire by a steep dip in the ridgeline, and concealed by thick scrub.
 In the growing light, 1 and 3 Platoon were soon pinned down and suffered a number of casualties as they attempted to gain better fire positions with which to engage their attackers.
 At 06:00, a fighting patrol was dispatched to make contact with Company Headquarters, and as the section passed over a false crest on their way down the spur line, they encountered the PVA positions by chance.
 Attacking immediately, six PVA were killed for the loss of one 3 RAR, and the threat to A Company was eliminated.
 O'Dowd then launched a counter-attack with 3 Platoon, assaulting the PVA occupying the original 1 Platoon position.
 By 07:00, they had regained the feature and the PVA were forced to withdraw under heavy fire from the 3 RAR platoons on the high ground, who again exacted a heavy toll.
-The night's fighting had cost A Company dearly, however, and among the dead were the two NZ Field Regiment forward observers.
+The night's fighting had cost A Company dearly, however, and among the dead were the two 16 NZFR forward observers.
 In total, they suffered more than 50 casualties—half their original strength.
 Meanwhile, on the right flank, D Company—under Captain Norm Gravener—held the summit of Hill 504 and was not heavily engaged during the night, while C Company—commanded by Captain Reg Saunders—was attacked only once.

 Located 1500 m to the rear, Battalion Headquarters found itself heavily pressed, however.
 Protected by a section of Vickers machine guns, two 17-pounder anti-tank guns, the Assault Pioneer Platoon, and the Regimental Police under the Headquarters Company commander—Captain Jack Gerke, plus Koch's own commanding tank platoon—the fighting flared around 22:00 as the PVA infiltrated the position among the retreating ROK.
-They bypassed the headquarters and the U.S. tanks nearby, surrounding the defenders and establishing blocking positions on the road to the south.
+They bypassed the headquarters and the US tanks nearby, surrounding the defenders and establishing blocking positions on the road to the south.
 During the night, the PVA attempted to mount the tanks and destroy them with grenades and satchel charges, but were driven off by fire.
 Later, one of the tanks received a direct hit from a 3.5 inch rocket, while the forward perimeter was struck heavily by attacking waves of PVA, and was forced back with heavy casualties.
 Receiving fire from PVA soldiers occupying several houses in the village of Chuktun-ni, the Shermans engaged the roadblock and several houses, killing more than 40 PVA in one house alone.
-However, at 04:00, a company from the Middlesex battalion had to be dispatched to help restore the situation.